What is Micro-Needling?

 This process has two major benefits – it effectively stimulates collagen formation and provides a clear channel for topical serums to be absorbed through the surface of the skin.
 By persistently triggering this healing process with a series of Micro-Needling treatments, the body keeps repairing the skin incrementally and cumulatively to offer a result similar to fractional laser treatments or chemical peels, but without the side effects and extended downtime.
 The result is smoother, firmer and younger looking skin.
 Once the desired result has been achieved, it is important to maintain collagen stimulation by returning for quarterly maintenance treatments.

-When doing RejuvaPen for the best results in acne scars, pore size and anti-aging we recommend 3-6 sessions, each about 4 weeks apart.
-In the case of surgical scars and stretch marks on the body, usually 8-10 sessions each 5-6 weeks apart are recommended.
+When doing RejuvaPen, for the best results in acne scars, pore size and anti-aging we recommend 3-6 sessions, each about 4 weeks apart.
+In the case of surgical scars and stretch marks on the body, we recommend usually 8-10 sessions each 5-6 weeks apart.

-While most commonly used on the face, Micro-Needling can also be used to restore and regenerate the skin on the neck, chest, and hands.
+While most commonly used on the face, Micro-Needling can also restore and regenerate the skin on the neck, chest, and hands.
 Micro-Needling is safe for all colors of skin and all types of skin.

-Micro-Needling is performed in a safe and precise manner with the use of a sterile, disposable tip that allows effective treatment to hard-to-reach places (e.g. around the eyes, nose, and lips).
-Prior to the procedure, topical anesthetic cream is applied for patient comfort.
+We perform Micro-Needling procedures in a safe and precise manner with the use of a sterile, disposable tip that allows effective treatment to hard-to-reach places (e.g. around the eyes, nose, and lips).
+Prior to the procedure, technicians may apply topical anesthetic cream to increase patient comfort.
 The basic Micro-Needling treatment includes the application of healing gels and serums during the procedure.

 The sensation of Micro-Needling has been describe as a mildly uncomfortable (described as a stinging sensation), particularly in areas of bony prominence and where the skin is thinner such as the neck and around the eyes.

 Immediately following the procedure the skin will feel tight, dry, swollen, and sensitive to the touch.
 It’ll also look and feel sunburned.
 The sensitivity and redness will diminish significantly within 24 hours.
 Other common short-term side effects include itching, discomfort, pinpoint bleeding or bruising, scabbing, and darkening of the treated area.
-Additionally, the skin may look and feel like sandpaper; these effects generally last 2-7 days as the treated skin flakes off and is replaced by new tissue.
+Additionally, the skin may look and feel like sandpaper; these effects generally last 2-7 days as the old skin flakes off and new tissue replaces it.

-When Micro-Needling is administered as a part of the PRP Facial, the patient’s own blood-derived growth factors and platelet rich plasma (PRP) are applied during the procedure.
-The entire procedure is normally completed within 30-45 minutes depending on the required treatment and the anatomical site.
+During a PRP Facial, Micro-Needling is administered.
+During this procedure we apply the patient’s own blood-derived growth factors and platelet rich plasma (PRP).
+On average the entire procedure is complete in about 30-45 minutes.
+Although each patient is unique, as is the exact treatment and the anatomical site, therefore times vary.
 New healthy skin appears about 4 weeks after treatment and continues to generate collagen for up to 4-6 months.